Marion M. Ganey: Fiji and South Pacific islands

 Ganey's departure from Belize was at the instigation of Sir Ronald Garvey KCMG, who had served in the Fiji Islands before coming to Belize and felt that Ganey could do wonders for Fiji with cooperatives and credit unions.
 He convinced the Jesuit superior to send Ganey to the Pacific islands of Fiji and Samoa, where he spent the rest of his life.
 Ganey established the first credit union in Fiji in January 1954 and by July of the same year established the Credit Union Ordinance which later became the Fiji Credit Union Act, impacting also Tonga and Samoa where Ganey extended his work.
 He organised insurance underwriting for the Pacific credit unions through CUNA Mutual Group and developed the Bergengren Credit Union Training Centre in 1964, at the same time contributing to the formation of the South Pacific Association of Credit Union Leagues.
 Fiji, at its height, had a total of 39 credit unions with some 8,600 members.
 In 1961, Fr.
 Marion Ganey was invited to New Zealand to lead a seminar on the importance of a united credit union movement.
-Way before mobile banking became popular there was a mobile credit union, operating out the back of a landrover.
+Way before mobile banking became popular there was a mobile credit union, operating out the back of a Land Rover.
 The visit by Ganey and his executives was usually followed by feasting and celebrations.
 Ganey died in Fiji in 1984 and was gladly accorded his wish of being buried at the parish there.
 "Every year we celebrate the day he died like we're celebrating the life of a saint," a villager said.
 Komave villagers from around the world returned to the village to celebrate the life of Fr.
 Ganey.
 "At that time the whole village would come together to celebrate mass and also prepare a feast in his honour."
 He made Fiji his home and final resting place but only after he gained a place among them as a member of the Mataqali (clan) Waqanitabua.
 He visited Belize in 1969 and spoke at the 25th anniversary of the Holy Redeemer Credit Union.
 And when in 1977 the bishop blessed a US$1,250,000 addition to the Northern Fishermen Cooperative building, Ganey was invited to speak.
 This was his final trip to Belize.
 Recounting this occasion, as well as his death seven years later, The Christian Herald wrote: "The tall, lanky figure of Fr.
 Ganey was everywhere, advising, encouraging, giving of his talents to engineer the success of this economic effort that affected the root people."